 FAQs

-The distributed energy generation market is driven by several factor such as increasing demand for renewable energy, growing focus on grid modernization and decentralization, reducing cost of clean energy technologies, rising adoption of residential and commercial rooftop solar and many others.
+The distributed energy generation market is driven by several factors, such as increasing demand for renewable energy, growing focus on grid modernization and decentralization, reducing cost of clean energy technologies, rising adoption of residential and commercial rooftop solar, and many others.

 The “Residential” had the largest share in the global market for Distributed Energy Generation.